periph/gohci/README.md

 Edit it based on your needs.
 Run again and it will start a web server.
 When `gohci` is running, updating `gohci.json` will make the process quit.
-It is assumed that you use a service manager, like systemd.
+It is assumed that you use a service manager, like systemd or a bash/batch file that continuously restart the service.

 ### OAuth2 token